intel/FPGA-Devcloud/main/Devcloud_Access_Instructions/README.md

 ![Image curl](https://user-images.githubusercontent.com/59750149/77707877-b36ebf80-6f83-11ea-8f6e-3f36c36d0e51.png)

-tr -d '/r' < filename > newfilename
+\

+Note, when using any of the two commands above you may have added '/r' characters within your downloaded files.
+To removed this added characters use the following command: `tr -d '/r' < filename > newfilename`

 ## 8.0 Launching Development Tools